-In certain situations after a Medicare claim is paid, CMS may receive new or updated information about health coverage other than Medicare benefits.
+In certain situations after a Medicare claim is paid, CMS may receive new or updated information about health coverage in addition to Medicare benefits.
 The CRC reviews new and updated GHP records to determine whether Medicare may have mistakenly paid any claims as the primary payer.
-Once the CRC identifies mistaken payments, it recovers the payment from the GHP.
+Once the CRC identifies mistaken payments, it attempts to recover the payment from the GHP.
 In addition to recoveries it has initiated, the CRC maintains all open GHP recovery cases (and debts) that were established under previous MSP recovery contractors.